tunnguyenxuan/FDI_and_Encons_Nexus_Project/README.md

 Inspecting the influences of FDI inflows on low-carbon, non-low-carbon, and total industrial energy consumption of officially 49 OECD-based countries under the moderating effects of 6 institutional-quality indicators, covering the time series of 19 years (2004 - 2022).

-#### Findings on the impact of FDI inflows on low-carbon energy under the moderation of composite institutional quality -- Find more in folder "Data_Analysis"
+#### Findings on the impact of FDI inflows on low-carbon energy under the moderation of composite institutional quality -- Find more in the folder "Data_Analysis"
 ```Stata
 Dynamic panel-data estimation, two-step system GMM
 ------------------------------------------------------------------------------